See, Play and Learn

 Pneumocystis jirovec is a tiny fungus that lives in the lungs of many people.
 Most people's immune systems keep the fungus under control.
-But if your immune system is weak, the fungus can make you very sick.
+But if you have a weakened immune system, the fungus can make you very sick.

-The most common problem of infection is pneumocystis pneumonia (PCP).
+The most common type of infection is pneumocystis pneumonia (PCP).
 PCP once was the major cause of death for people with HIV/AIDS.
 But now, it is possible to prevent or treat most cases.
 The key to surviving PCP is early treatment.
-The first signs of PCP are difficulty breathing, fever and a dry cough.
-If you have these symptoms, see your doctor right away.
+The first signs of PCP are fever, dry cough, shortness of breath, and fatigue.
+If you have a weakened immune system and have these symptoms, see your doctor right away.

 - Symptoms of Pneumocystis pneumonia (Centers for Disease Control and Prevention)

 - Pneumocystis Pneumonia Diagnosis and Testing (Centers for Disease Control and Prevention)

 - Pneumocystis Pneumonia Risk and Prevention (Centers for Disease Control and Prevention)